APTA Learning Center

 Option 5: Addressing Injury-Related Fears in ACL Reconstruction: Path to Return to Play

-Open to view video.
+Begin self-paced component package.
+Coming Soon in 2025.
 This course focuses on the impact of injury-related fears on recovery after ACL reconstruction.
 Participants will assess various factors influencing return to play and develop supportive strategies for athletes.

 Option 5: Assessment